Alcohol & Drug Rehab in New York

 As you can see, treatment is possible in New York for those the without private insurance.
 Cash represents the majority (93 percent) of payment options in New York followed by Medicaid (89 percent) and private health insurance (80 percent).
 For clients who struggle with their finances, good news: Almost all facilities (83 percent) accept patients on a sliding fee scale, and 45 percent provide treatment at no charge or for minimal payment.

-Treatment Center Accreditations in New York
+Finding Rehab Centers in New York

 Finding a rehab center in New York can be an important first step in starting your journey to recovery.
 A good place to start would be to contact your doctor.
 They may be able to help you determine your medical needs and may be able to refer you to a New York rehab near you.
 You may also consider visiting the SAMHSA treatment locator, a free online tool that can connect you with New York rehab centers.